-Hesiod stands at the beginning of the anthology.
+Hesiod stands at the beginning.
 He is the first to write down stories that had been circulating for centuries.
 His account is not a moral arc in the way the Hebrew tradition would later tell its story.
 Hesiod is part farmer’s almanac and part chronicler.
 This is how the seasons work, and this is who the gods are.
 His poetry maps structure and offers practical guidance, but it does not moralize.
 There is no salvific “ought” derived from the “is” being recorded: only consequence.

 His record of the myths forms the foundation, but the true genius of the Greeks lies in how those myths are later used.
 In Heracles, Euripides deploys the myth to illuminate the dangers of unrestrained power before an audience in the midst of exercising it.
 The lesson is one of structural excess, not moral scolding.
 There is no finger-wagging insistence that “one should not do this.”
 Instead, the resolution carries a humility.
 A recognition of human frailty and a reminder of the necessity of acknowledging our humanity.
 We are reminded to know what kind of creature we are: human, not divine.
 Heracles leaves Thebes shattered, like a small boat caught in Theseus’ wake.
 An Athenian audience, conscious of its naval supremacy, would have recognized the force of that image immediately.